Your Step-by-Step Guide to Using Color-Correcting MakeupApril 27, 2021

 Applying green, purple or red pigments all over your face can seem intimidating, but when used correctly, these color-correcting products completely disappear, leaving behind flawless skin.
 Color correcting is a makeup technique that uses complementary colors (think back to color theory in art class) to neutralize unwanted complexion tones, like redness or purple under-eye circles.
 To help you determine which is right for your complexion needs, we’re breaking down five common color correcting shades and how to use them.

 Purple Color Corrector

-What it does: Purple color correctors eliminate any unwanted yellow tones.
+What it does: Purple color correctors eliminate sallow tones, i.e. a yellow or brown-tinged complexion.
 This is ideal for those who want to revive dull skin or conceal acne scars.
 The purple counteracts the yellow and creates a healthy, glowing effect.

-How to use it: If you’re fighting yellow tones or dullness, you’re most likely going to be targeting larger parts of the face (for example, forehead, sides of face, jawline).
-Try a purple face primer like NYX Professional Makeup Studio Perfect Primer in Lavender and blend it in all over the face with a damp makeup sponge.
+How to use it: Try the Lancôme Teint Idole Ultra Camouflage Color Corrector in Lavender and blend it all over the face with a damp makeup sponge.
 Make sure you blend the color outward before layering on your foundation for an even application.

-How to use it: Dab an orange spot concealer (we love the Giorgio Armani Master Corrector in Apricot) along common places of discoloration like the upper cheekbones and under eye area.
-Blend it out with a concealer brush or your finger, using rapid dabbing motions.
-When blending out the concealer on the under-eye area, work the product downward so it blends into the cheeks.
+How to use it: Dab a concealer like the Urban Decay Stay Naked Pro Customizer Color Correcting along areas of discoloration, like the upper cheekbones and under-eye area.
+Blend it out with a brush or your finger, using rapid dabbing motions.
+When blending out the concealer on the under-eye area, work the product downwards so it blends into the cheeks.

 Green Color Corrector

-What it does: Green concealer neutralizes redness and is ideal for covering up acne or skin sensitivities.
+What it does: Green neutralizes redness from concerns like acne or skin sensitivities.